rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Accessibility.md

 these floating elements inert.

+### Make sure every Dialog has a DialogTitle

+If I Dialog has a DialogTitle then Material UI will automatically wire up the latter to the former with an `aria-labelledby` attribute.
+Every DOM node with role "dialog" must have a label and this is the simplest way to achieve that given that sighted user will need a title too.

 ### Automatically adjusted heading levels

 It is important that heading levels are rendered in order without skipping to